-Wei Wang,1 James E. Crandall,^{1,2} E. David Litwack,3 Richard M. Gronostajski,4 and Daniel L. Kilpatrick^{1} ournal of \square euroscience Z
+Wei Wang1, James E. Crandall^{1,2}, E. David Litwack3, Richard M. Gronostajski4 and Daniel L.

+Kilpatrick1
-1Department of Cellular and Molecular Physiology and Program in Neuroscience, University of Massachusetts Medical School, Worcester, Massachusetts

-2E.K.
-Shriver Center/UMMS, Waltham, Massachusetts

-3Department of Anatomy/Neurobiology and Program in Neuroscience, University of Maryland School of Medicine, Baltimore, Maryland

-4Department of Biochemistry and Program in Neuroscience, State University of New York at Buffalo, Buffalo, New York
+1Department of Cellular and Molecular Physiology and Program in Neuroscience, University of Massachusetts Medical School, Worcester, MA 01655, 2E.K.
+Shriver Center/UMMS, Waltham, MA 02452, 3Department of Anatomy/Neurobiology and Program in Neuroscience, University of Maryland School of Medicine, Baltimore, MD 21201, 4Department of Biochemistry and Program in Neuroscience, State University of New York at Buffalo, Buffalo, NY 14214-3000

+Running title: Tag-1 and Wnt7a Are Part of the NFI Regulon in CGNs

+Corresponding author.
+Mailing address: Physiology Department, University of Massachusetts Medical School, BSB S4-139, 55 Lake Avenue North, Worcester, MA 01655; phone: (508) 856-6274; fax: (508) 856-5997; email: daniel.kilpatrick@umassmed.edu

+This work was supported by Public Health Service grants R01 CA79999 and R01 NS063047 (to DLK) and R01 NS050515 (to EDL).
+Core resources supported by the Diabetes Endocrinology Research Center grant_DK32520 also were used.

+ABSTRACT

-Recent studies have shown that the nuclear factor I (NFI) family controls multiple stages of the postmitotic differentiation of cerebellar granule neurons (CGNs).
+Recent studies have shown that the Nuclear Factor I (NFI) family controls multiple stages of the postmitotic differentiation of cerebellar granule neurons (CGNs).
 Regulation of cell-cell signaling is an integral part of this NFI program, which involves expression of the cell adhesion molecules N cadherin and ephrin B1 throughout postmitotic CGN development.
 Here, we identify two additional downstream targets of NFI that are involved in extracellular CGN interactions.
 The cell adhesion molecule Tag-1 is highly enriched in CGNs undergoing parallel fiber formation and is down-regulated prior to onset of radial migration.
-We found that Tag-1 expression was strongly reduced by NFI dominant repression in immature primary CGNs and in the cerebella of E18 Nfib-null mice.
-Transient transfection and chromatin immunoprecipitation suggested that the Tag-1 gene is directly regulated by NFI.
-Furthermore, functional, Nfi knockout and chromatin immunoprecipitation studies implicated Wnt7a as a direct target of NFI in maturing CGNs.
+We found that Tag-1 expression was strongly reduced by NFI dominant repression in immature primary CGNs and cerebella of E18 Nfib-null mice.
+Transient transfection and in the chromatin immunoprecipitation suggested that the Tag-1 gene is directly regulated by NFI.
+Further, functional, Nfi knockout and chromatin immunoprecipitation studies implicated Wnt7a as a direct target of NFI in maturing CGNs.
 Wnt7a is secreted by developing CGNs and is required for maturation of mossy fiber-CGN synaptic rosettes.
-Consistent with this, synapsin I was greatly reduced within the internal granule cell layer of P17 Nfia-null mice.
+Consistent with this, synapsin I was greatly reduced within the IGL of P17 Nfia-null mice.
 These findings indicated that NFI controls CGN postmitotic maturation through a combination of extracellular signaling molecules that operate either continuously to regulate multiple stages of development (N cadherin and ephrin B1) or primarily at early (Tag-1) or late (Wnt7a) maturation steps.
-They also illustrate the importance of NFI as a critical link between cell-intrinsic mechanisms and cell-cell interactions in the development of the mouse cerebellum. © 2009 Wiley-Liss, Inc.
+They also illustrate the importance of NFI as a critical link between cell-intrinsic mechanisms and cell-cell interactions in the development of the mouse cerebellum.